Combinatorial isoperimetric inequality for the free factor complex: Introduction

 \section{Introduction}

 Webb \cite{Webb} showed that arc complexes associated to almost all hyperbolic surfaces do not admit a \emph{$\mathrm{CAT}(0)$ metric with finitely many shapes}.
 That is, they do not admit CAT(0) metrics which have finitely many isometry types of simplices, in the induced metric.
-Moreover, he showed that the same is true for the free splitting complex and the cyclic splitting complex associated to the outer automorphism group $\out$ of a free group $\free$ of rank $n \geq 6$.
-He proved this by showing that none of the above complexes satisfy a \emph{$\cii$}.
+He proved this by showing that arc complexes do not satisfy a \emph{combinatorial isoperimetric inequality}.
 In contrast, he showed that the curve complex of a hyperbolic surface satisfies a \emph{linear} $\cii$.

-In this article, we show that the \emph{free factor complex} follows suit with the other two hyperbolic $\out$-complexes.
+Analogously, the group of outer automorphisms of a free group $\out$ acts on some hyperbolic simplicial complexes, like the free splitting complex, cyclic splitting complex and the free factor complex.
+Webb showed that the free splitting complex and the cyclic splitting complex also do not satisfy a $\cii$.
+In this article, we show that the \emph{free factor complex} follows suit with the other two $\out$-complexes.
 Thus still leaving open the question: is there a cocompact complex for $\out$, analogous to the curve complex, that satisfies a linear combinatorial isoperimetric inequality?